usfcs-scholars/cs386-fall2021/guides/syllabus.md

 Instead, please see how best to communicate depending on whether you wish to communicate synchronously (live, simultaneously, in real time) or asynchronously (on your own time, without immediate responses or feedback).

-##### Synchronous Communication

-The synchronous communication that would have occurred in-class will be conducted during the live lectures as follows:

-  - [Comment Box](https://PollEv.com/discourses/wTsFNpgkUScBoCcIbyQfI/respond): At the start of class and during breaks, the instructor will enable a poll that allows you to enter questions and comments anonymously.

-  - [Raise Hand](https://support.zoom.us/hc/en-us/articles/115001286183): Use the "Raise Hand" feature in Zoom to get the instructor's attention.
-The instructor will pause and give you an opportunity to ask a question verbally or via the chat.

-  - [Meeting Chat](https://support.zoom.us/hc/en-us/articles/203650445-In-Meeting-Chat): Use the in-meeting "Chat" feature in Zoom to ask questions or make comments.
-These should be posted in the "Everyone" channel (not privately).
-If you do not want your name to appear in the main chat, you can privately chat the TA to post the question on your behalf instead.

-Office hours will also be held via Zoom.
-Requests will be taken on a first-come first-serve basis (i.e. no appointments).
-You may join individually or in groups.
-The instructor will create private breakout rooms to respond to questions as needed.

-##### Asynchronous Communication

-Most asynchronous course-related communication will be handled using [Piazza]({{ page.piazza }})—a FERPA-compliant Q&A platform that supports public, anonymous, and private posts.
-When making posts on Piazza, please keep the following in mind:

-  - **Search other posts first.** It is possible your question has already been asked and answered in another post.
-There is a search feature and you can use the folders to narrow posts to a single category.

-  - **Make a public post when appropriate.** You can **post anonymously** if you prefer.
-Your classmates will not be able to see your identity for anonymous posts, but instructors will still be able to see your name.
-If you make a private post that should be public, you will be asked to create a new public anonymous post before receiving an answer.

-  - **Do not post code on Piazza.** If you have a question regarding your specific code, please commit and push your code to your GitHub repository and post a link.
-That ensures only those with access to your repository (instructor and teacher assistants) will see your code.

-  - **Make posts specific to solutions or grades private** to the instructor and teacher assistants.
-This replaces directly emailing the instructor regarding the course.
-If you email the instructor directly, you will be asked to make a private post on Piazza before receiving an answer.

-  - **Follow the 1 hour rule.** You should be stuck on a problem between 30 minutes to 1 hour before asking for help, but should immediately ask for help if stuck over 1 hour.
-Worst case, you figure out the answer before we are able to help.
-Best case, we can help you get unstuck!

-  - **Post exact details when possible.** You will get a solution faster if you include as many details as possible when asking for help.
-This might include exact error messages, stack traces, which tests are failing and passing, console or log output, and more.
-If you forget, we will have to ask you for this detail which can extend how long it takes to get help.

-In addition to [Piazza]({{ page.piazza }}), the instructor will also use [Canvas]({{ page.canvas }}) to notify students of missing assignments or warn about low grades.

-This course also has an [anonymous suggestion box](https://docs.google.com/forms/d/e/1FAIpQLScBxxXbE2K-OTD6eKxz_LHcVKzFQ6RuyqVScjTqx5FRJu8tcg/viewform?usp=sf_link) where you can raise non-urgent concerns or suggestions.

-<i class="fas fa-exclamation-triangle"></i>
-**Under no circumstances should you reach out to the teacher assistants regarding this course via any unapproved communication channel.** Instructors and teacher assistants must provide all students equal opportunity for course-related help.
-Using unapproved communication channels creates an unfair advantage over other students and will be treated as a violation of the [Student Conduct Code](https://myusf.usfca.edu/fogcutter).
-{: .notification }

 ### Student Conduct

 Students are required to adhere to the University's [Student Code of Conduct](https://myusf.usfca.edu/fogcutter/student-conduct).
 In short, students are expected to treat each other with respect at all times.

-In addition, remote learning often involves a **netiquette policy**.
-Simply stated, "netiquette" is network etiquette—that is, the etiquette of cyberspace.
-And "etiquette" means "the forms required by good breeding or prescribed by authority to be required in social or official life."
-In other words, Netiquette is a set of rules for behaving properly online [[1](http://www.albion.com/netiquette/introduction.html)].

-##### Synchronous Netiquette

-Activities that are **synchronous** are those that occur live (in real-time) with everyone participating at the same time.
-This includes livestreamed lectures and labs on Zoom.
-When communicating and participating in synchronous portions of the course:

-  - Arrive on time and attend for the entire session.
-  - Listen and dialog with each other respectfully.
-  - Participate in live polls and surveys in a timely manner.
-  - Need a break?
-Wait until the scheduled breaks if possible.
-There will either be two 10 minute breaks or one 15 minute break each lecture.

-It will always be OPTIONAL whether you wish to enable your audio and/or video.
-When enabling your audio and/or video, keep in mind the following:

-  - The main livestream is sometimes recorded for students unable to attend live.
-If you enable your audio and/or video, it is possible it will be part of the password- protected recording.
-  - Consider enabling your audio and video during small group breakout rooms or when asking a question live.
-  - Keep your microphone muted unless speaking.
-  - If you choose to enable your video, please make sure to present yourself appropriately (dressed as you would be in the classroom) and double-check your background environment (for example, clean up laundry, trash).
-  - Be careful what you do while your video is enabled.
-Everyone can see you in "Gallery View" if you enable video, even if you are not currently speaking.

-##### Asynchronous Netiquette

-Activities that are **asynchronous** are those that occur outside of class time, usually individually on your own.
-This includes watching a pre-recorded lecture or participating in an online discussion board.
-When communicating and participating in asynchronous portions of the course:

-  - Be respectful of other participants and keep your comments constructive.
-  - Avoid using all caps (may be read as SHOUTING).
-  - Keep subject lines clear.
-  - Spelling and grammar do count; proofread your writing.
-  - Be coherent and succinct.
-  - Check the most recent comment/email before replying to an earlier one.
-  - Do not falsify information or impersonate others online.
-  - ~~Limit use of acronyms (eg YOLO), icons and emojis.~~ If you want to use an acronym, icon, or emoji (or even a GIF) in this class to express yourself, please feel free to do so :) Just keep it appropriate!

 ### Attendance Policy